aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Proof

 - A **proof** is a way to verify the accuracy of data in the blockchain.
-- Every operation in the Aptos Blockchain can be verified cryptographically that it is indeed correct and that data has not been omitted.
+- Every operation in the Aptos blockchain can be verified cryptographically that it is indeed correct and that data has not been omitted.
 - For example, if a user queries the information within a particular executed transaction, they will be provided with a cryptographic proof that the data returned to them is correct.

 # R